-The VSC is a VSD with the possibility to enable optional functions.
+The VSC is a VSD with the possibility to enable optional functions (FSCs).
+In this CPU all currently available functions are already activated.
 Here you have the opportunity to accordingly expand your work memory respectively enable field bus functions.
 Information about the enabled functions can be shown via the web page. § Chap.
-4.11 'Accessing the web server' page 85
+4.11 'Accessing the web server' page 97